farlies/rsked/doc/CONFIGURATION.md

 files to be played on particular days.

-`announcement` sources are intended to be *briefly* interrupt normal programs, which resume when the annoucement finishes.
+`announcement` sources are intended to be *briefly* interrupt normal programs, which resume when the announcement finishes.
 Default: `false`.
 NOTE: currently announcements must use **ogg** encoding.

 `duration` indicates the number of seconds (and fractions thereof) that